I have a degree in film theory from UC Berkeley and enjoy writing about movies and television.

 The interesting dynamic about the shaky cam film is that it is a fairly new subgenre.
-Most of these movies are within 5 years of each other and there’s a good reason for that.
-As hand helds cameras, security system cameras and phone videos become more common place, it not only becomes less expensive to make a movie, these films become more tangible to the targeted moviegoer (ie teenagers and twenty-somethings).
+Most of these movies were made within 5 years of each other and there’s a good reason for that.
+As handheld cameras, security system cameras and phone videos become more commonplace, it not only becomes less expensive to make a movie, but these films become more tangible to the targeted moviegoer (ie teenagers and twenty-somethings).
 It’s just not a person on the screen, it could be them.

 This type of film also taps into the fear of what happens when we’re not watching.
 If you add that onto camera shots that move so fast it can make you sick, you end up with sensory overload and a triggered ‘fight or flight’ instinct.
 How do I know that?
 I’ve seen many of these movies in the theaters and when people weren’t screaming, they were either puking or running out of the theaters.
 Oh yeah…good times.

 Some would argue that this movie should be higher on the list.
 But, I’ve seen it and I’m actually surprised I added it in the first place.
 So, why is it here?
 There are some points of pure horror and others where you wonder if the actors actually attended one class to hone their skills.
 But, the horror has its moments of feeling ‘real’.
 And if you like gross and disgusting, then you may want to catch this one.
 The sum-up of this movie?
 Two buddies bring another guy into their world where they kill a bunch of random people.
 If you’re a horror movie hipster, check it out so you can talk about a gross movie that would probably be on the gore list if it hadn’t been for the cheap film costs.
 So, shaky cam it is.

 9. The Last Broadcast (1998)